0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 }
 ```

-`patch` just put nops instead of the call function, `unpatch` puts the original bytes back
+`patch` just put `nop`s out the `call rsi` while unpatch puts the original bytes back

-this ensures that every dll except our target one will have its entry point called to be correctly initialized
+this ensures that every dll except our target one will have its entry point called causing it to be correctly initialized

 then I simply loaded the dll